John Cho talks Searching, Star Trek and Sundance

 Ohanian: It's first and foremost a thriller.
 It's a regular film.
 It has all the ups and downs and twists and turns and, as you mention, the emotion that you get with any film.
 We just happened to make it in a really crazy, unconventional way.
 To be honest with you, Aneesh and I are writing partners, and he directs, and I produce.
 When we first had the opportunity to make this film, we also said no. Actually, it seems to be a pattern.
 We pitched it as a short film and the company, who also produced Unfriended, asked if we could make it into a feature.
 And for the same exact reason as John, I think, we were hesitant.
 And it wasn't until we came up with this opening montage -- for those of you that saw it -- it was an opportunity for us to use this crazy conceit, but tell a really grounded, human, and most of all emotional story in it.
 We called that opening montage if Pixar's Up meets a Google commercial montage.

-This whole project [Searching] came together after Sev met with this company and they wanted to make movie on a computer screen.
+This whole project [Searching] came together after Sev met with this company and they wanted to make a movie on a computer screen.
 He was like, "Hey!
 My boy works at Google.
 You should meet with him too."
-It felt like this movie was a seamless next step in it, although at no point did we ever feel like this was a homerun, you know?
+It felt like this movie was a seamless next step in it, although at no point did we ever feel like this was a home run, you know?

-I quit my job at Google to make this movie and we made this movie with like five people in a very small editing room with two iMac computers that were crashing every two hours and we'd loose like 15 to 20-percent progress.
+I quit my job at Google to make this movie and we made this movie with like five people in a very small editing room with two iMac computers that were crashing every two hours and we'd lose like 15 to 20 percent progress.
 We were going from 8 a.m. to 2 a.m. every single day for almost two years.
 If this movie had failed, no one would have batted an eye because no one believed in this movie from the beginning.
 We took a crazy leap of faith and trusted that we all had done enough at that point to figure out how to do something absolutely new.
-Somehow we applied to Sundance, got in and then twelve hours after our premier got a worldwide distribution deal.
+Somehow we applied to Sundance, got in and then 12 hours after our premiere got a worldwide distribution deal.

 Ohanian: He was trying to find himself.